Sunday, December 13, 2009

 Physics so far..

-This is how i feel about phyiscs: calm and collected.
+how i feel about phyiscs: calm and collected.
 I had no clue what I was getting myself into, signing up for AP Physics.
 I thought I was good at science (apparently only Bio and Chem) and so I grew a liking for it.
 And then this class came along; science is actually a challenge now.
 This picture shows how I am on the outside but on the inside, my thoughts are a mess.
 I do enjoy learning the material even though its killing my GPA.
 I'm going to do whatever it takes to get a satisfactory grade: I'm not going to drop!
 Even if it takes me sacrifcing my free, lunch period and after school time, I will do it.
 I feel that I am able to conquer Physics, I will have a successful academic background graduating this year.
 I'm not sure what's in store for me, but I'm up for whatever other challenges Phyiscs has for me!

 Subscribe to: